tillitis/tillitis-key1/doc/quickstart.md

 mode after loading an app, you need to unplug both the USB cable to the stick and the one to the programmer.
-Alternatively, you can try the script in `../hw/application_fpga/tools/reset-tk1` which pokes at the TK1 that's sitting in the jig, leaving it in firmware mode so that a new app can be loaded.
+Alternatively, you can try the script in `../hw/application_fpga/tools/reset-tk1` which pokes at the TKey that's sitting in the jig, leaving it in firmware mode so that a new app can be loaded.

 On Linux, `lsusb` should list the connected programmer as `cafe:4004 Blinkinlabs ICE40 programmer`.
 If the USB stick is also connected it